thom/private-blockchain/README.md

-# Project 2: Private Blockchain
+# Udacity Blockchain Developer Nanodegree Program - Project 2: Private Blockchain

 In this project I created the classes to manage my private blockchain, to be able to persist my blockchain I used LevelDB.